psb/bucklescript.github.io/docs/function.md

 var v = Path.join("a", "b");
 ```

-_`bs.module` will be explained in the Import & Export section next_.
+_`bs.module` will be explained in the [Import & Export](import-export.md) section_.

 ## Modeling Polymorphic Function

-Apart from the above special-case, JS function in general are often arbitrary overloaded in terms of argument types and number.
+Apart from the above special-case, JS functions are often arbitrarily overloaded in terms of argument types and number.
 How would you bind to those?

 ### Trick 1: Multiple `external`s